id-studiolab/interactive-environments/README.md

-## interactive environments resources
+## Interactive Environments Resources

-On this repository you will find several resources and example code to inspire and help you develop new interactive concepts.
+On this repository you will find example code and resources to inspire and help you develop new interactive concepts.

 So far you can find: